typedb/typedb-docs/_09-query/01-match-clause.md

 </div>

 #### Owners with attributes of given values
-We can also match instances that have an attribute with a specific value.
-Let's look at an example.
+We can also match instances that own an attribute with a specific value.

 <div class="tabs">